Skip to contents

 Examples

-Here’s how easy it is to get started with plot2
+Here is a minimal example to get started with plot2:

 library(plot2)